CallMiner's 2024 CX Landscape Report is here! |Download today

 Definition of first call resolution

-Often, FCR metrics are considered along with talk time (the average time spent on a customer call).
-High FCR rates, paired with low talk time, is a common goal for contact centers.
+Often, first call resolution metrics are considered along with talk time (the average time spent on a customer call).
+High FCR rates, paired with low talk time, is a common goal for call centers.

 Whitepaper